Interaction Design, Prompting

 I started the exploratory sketching and defining the I/O flow for the interface.
 The focus was on designing a simple and intuitive dedicated interface different from the conventional chatbot interface seen in platforms like ChatGPT, Perplexity, Claude, etc.

 I initially experimented with Google Colab and Python to implement the core functionality while using Gradio to design the interface.
-This approach allowed me to quickly test individual functions and establish a working MVP prototype with minimal setup.
+This allowed me to quickly test individual functions and establish a working MVP prototype with minimal setup.

 However, I encountered limitations with Gradio’s API, which restricted my ability to fully customize the UI and interactions as needed.
 Additionally, Google Colab’s constraints like session duration, managing dependency, and lack of storage made it difficult to use beyond quick, initial prototype.